My paper maché method for masks, Halloween projects, etc

 Leaving the base materials inside can make the whole sculpture sturdier, so you may be able to get away with fewer layers of paper maché.
 If you need to make something hollow (like a mask), you’ll probably need more layers of paper maché to make it strong enough.
 For the majority of my projects, I end up removing the base — either to make the piece lightweight, or wearable, or both.

 Once my base is built, I usually cover it completely with heavy duty shipping tape.
-The reason for this is that the paper maché I use doesn’t stick very firmly to this kind of tape, so the tape acts as a release agent — meaning once the base is all papier maché’d and dry I can cut the whole thing open and carefully remove all the base materials and the tape without damaging the paper maché.
+The reason for this is that the adhesive I use for paper maché doesn’t stick very firmly to this kind of tape, so the tape acts as a release agent — meaning once the base is all paper maché’d and 100% dry, I can cut the whole thing open and carefully remove all the base materials and the tape without damaging the paper maché.
 This is important for projects that need to be very lightweight — like masks, things you wanna hang on the ceiling or walls, etc.

 See my paper maché sea serpent commission project here